-The start screen will only display when you launch the Access 2013 application directly - that is, by clicking on the Access tile on the Windows 8 Start screen, clicking on the application on the Apps screen or under search results, or clicking on the taskbar icon if the application has been pinned to the taskbar.
+The start screen will only display when you launch the Access 2016 application directly - that is, by clicking on Access 2016 from the Windows 10 Start menu or clicking on the taskbar icon if the application has been pinned to the taskbar.

-Access 2013 can also be started in Windows 8 by double-clicking on an Access database in File Explorer.
-When this occurs Access 2013 will start with the database open on the screen and the start screen shown above will be bypassed.
+Access 2016 can also be started in Windows 10 by double-clicking on an Access database in File Explorer.
+When this occurs Access 2016 will start with the database open on the screen and the start screen shown above will be bypassed.